 (3) Form 1584, Consumer Participation Choice;

-(4) Form 1585, Acknowledgement of Responsibility for Exemption from Nursing Licensure for Certain Services through Consumer Directed Services, or Form 1733, Employer and Employee Acknowledgement of Exemption from Nursing License for Certain Services Delivered through Consumer Directed Services, if required by the policies of the individual's program; and
+(4) Form 1585, Acknowledgement of Responsibility for Exemption from Nursing Licensure for Certain Services through Consumer Directed Services, or Form 1733, Employer and Employee Acknowledgement of Exemption from Nursing License for Certain Services Delivered through Consumer Directed Services, if required by the policies of the member's program; and

-(5) Form 1586, Acknowledgement of Information Regarding Support Consultation Services in the Consumer Directed Services (CDS) Option, if the service is available in the individual's program.
+(5) Form 1586, Acknowledgement of Information Regarding Support Consultation Services in the Consumer Directed Services (CDS) Option, if the service is available in the member's program.

-(e) An individual or LAR who elects to participate in the CDS option must complete the self-assessment in Form 1582, Consumer Directed Services Responsibilities, and if applicable, complete any assessment required by the individual's program.
+A member or LAR who elects to participate in the CDS option must complete the self-assessment in Form 1582 and if applicable, complete any assessment required by the member's program.

-(f) An individual or LAR who is not able to complete the self-assessment must appoint a DR in order to participate in the CDS option.(g) The person appointed as the DR by the individual or LAR must:
+A member or LAR who is not able to complete the self-assessment must appoint a designated representative (DR) in order to participate in the CDS option.
+The person appointed as the DR by the member or LAR must:

-(1) be willing to serve as the individual's or LAR's DR for participation in the CDS option;
+be willing to serve as the member's or LAR's DR for participation in the CDS option;

-(2) be or become actively involved with the individual; and
+be or become actively involved with the member; and

-(3) complete the self-assessment in Form 1582, and any assessment required by the individual's program.
+complete the self-assessment in Form 1582, and any assessment required by the member's program.

-The service coordinator presents the information on Form 1582, Consumer Directed Services Responsibilities, and allows the member or legally authorized representative to choose between the Consumer Directed Services option or the Agency Option.
+The service coordinator presents the information on Form 1582 and allows the member or LAR to choose between the CDS option or the Agency Option (AO).

-8222.1 Choosing the CDS Option
+8222.1 Choosing an FMSA and the CDS Option

-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-The service coordinator presents a list of contracted Consumer Directed Services (CDS) agencies (CDSA) and Home and Community Support Services (HCSS) providers.
-The individual must select:
+The service coordinator presents a list of contracted financial management services agencies (FMSAs) and home and community support services (HCSS) providers.
+The member must select:

-a CDSA to perform CDS financial management services; and
+an FMSA to perform CDS financial management services (FMS); and

-an HCSS provider to deliver all other HCBS STAR+PLUS Waiver (SPW) services that are not delivered under the CDS option.
+an HCSS provider to deliver all other STAR+PLUS Home and Community Based Services (HCBS) program services that are not delivered under the CDS option.

-If the member or legally authorized representative (LAR) chooses and is able to participate in the Consumer Directed Services (CDS) option, the CDSA proceeds to Form 1583, Employee Qualification Requirements, and Form 1584, Consumer Participation Choice.
-The CDSA:
+If the member or legally authorized representative (LAR) chooses and is able to participate in the Consumer Directed Services (CDS) option, the service coordinator proceeds to Form 1583, Employee Qualification Requirements, and Form 1584, Consumer Participation Choice.
+The service coordinator:

 provides Form 1583 information on the additional responsibilities of being an employer in the CDS option and who may or may not be hired in the CDS option;

-shares Form 1584 indicating the applicant's/member's or LAR's selection of the CDS option;
+shares Form 1584 indicating the applicant's, member's or LAR's selection of the CDS option;

-obtains the applicant's/member's or LAR's dated signature on Form 1583 and Form 1584, if applicable; and
+obtains the applicant's, member's or LAR's dated signature on Form 1583 and Form 1584, if applicable; and

 signs and dates the forms.

-The service coordinator develops the member's service plan according to SPW program policy and CDS option rules.
+The service coordinator develops the individual service plan (ISP) according to STAR+PLUS program policy and CDS option rules.

 8222.2 Declining the CDS Option